Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 ![Figure 10.17](figure10-17.png)
 - However, the layer IVC merges both eyes and has neurons that have binocular receptive fields.
 - *Binocular receptive field*: when a neuron has two receptive fields, one in both eyes.
 - Retinotopy is preserved in layer IVC because the binocular receptive fields are "looking" at the same point in the visual field.
 This suggests that the way both eyes are wired is extremely precise.
+This wiring is not due to genetics but rather due to livewiring.
 - *Orientation selectivity*: when a neuron’s response is greatest to a bar of light with a specific orientation.
 ![Figure 10.20](figure10-20.png)
 - *Direction selectivity*: when a neuron’s response is greatest to a bar of light with a specific direction and orientation.